diederikfeilzer/node-omx-interface/README.md

 The remote can be located from any browser on the local network.
 The webpage can be added to the home screen for a more app like feeling.
 The remote address is logged to the console after initialization.

-# options
+# Options
 ## general options
 audioOutput:             'hdmi' | 'local' | 'both'

 blackBackground:         boolean, true by default

-## communication options (defaults to false since dbus replaces these features)
+## Communication options

-disableKeys:             boolean, false by default
+disableKeys:             boolean, false by default (true when using remote)

-disableOnScreenDisplay:  boolean, false by default
+disableOnScreenDisplay:  boolean, false by default (true when using remote)

-## subtitle options
+## Subtitle options

 disableGhostbox:         boolean, false by default

 subtitlePath:            string, '' or false disables subtitles as is done by default

-# properties
+# Properties
 ## Get duration of current track/movie in seconds
 ``omx.getCurrentDuration();``